venk120soft/react-learnings/README.md

 Ex: connect from react-redux is the bridge between react and redux will return the new component with the state and props

+# How can we use useEffect in Functional component to handle the lifecycle methods like in class components
+- No argument at all - useEffect will be called on every render.
+- [] - useEffect will be called only at the first render, since empty brackets can never change. this is likely to imitate componentDidMount
+- [arg1, arg2, … , argN] - useEffect will be called if any of the values inside of an array has changed. likely to be imitate componentDidUpdate
+- If we return the function inside the useEffect then it will help us to cleanup with is optional. likely to be imitate componentWillUnmount
 # React Interview Questions & Answers

 > Click :star:if you like the project.
 Pull Request are highly appreciated.
 Follow me [@SudheerJonna](https://twitter.com/SudheerJonna) for technical updates.